 - Witness and acknowledge each unique story related to personal discovery and disclosure of their sexual orientation and/or gender identity.

 - Guide exploration of sexual orientation and gender identity.

 - Assist families and parents in understanding and healing heteronormative and gender normative assumptions while building a relationship with their loved ones.

-As LGBTQ Affirming Therapists, We Believe:
+As LGBTQ Affirming Coaches, We Believe:

 - Self-reflection – reflect on our own upbringing, attitudes and beliefs; acknowledge areas of privilege; recognize bias stemming from living in a heteronormative and gender-binaristic society.